H.R. 3747: AADAPT Act

 Only public and nonprofit groups can run the new track

-For the dementia-specific grants, eligible applicants are limited to public entities and nonprofit private entities that lead or can lead these learning models.
+For the dementia-specific grants, eligibility is limited to public entities and nonprofit private organizations that lead or can lead these learning models.

 6